 Curtains are a great way to update and transform a space.
-Not only will they add privacy and block out the 6 am sunrise, but they can also add warmth and luxury to a space, as well as absorb sound to improve the acoustics of a room.
-SG Fabrics has an extensive range of quality ready made curtains that provide a quick, easy and affordable way to instantly update the look and feel of a room.
+Not only will they add privacy and block out unwanted light, but they can also add warmth and luxury to a space, as well as absorb sound to improve the acoustics of a room.
+SG Fabrics has an extensive range of quality ready-made curtains that provide a quick, easy and affordable way to instantly update the look and feel of a room.
 But how do you go about choosing your curtains to get the best finished product if you aren't going custom?

 1. WHEN ARE READY-MADE CURTAINS AN OPTION?